The Season

 He’s considered the father of modern political Zionism and the spiritual father of the Jewish State; an assimilated Jew whose political activism was believed to be ignited by the Dreyfus Affair.
 But there’s much more to the story of Theodor Herzl.
 He was also a playwright and journalist with a sometimes darker side; a secular Jew who influenced others who were more traditional and observant; and a Jewish statesman who solicited support of the German Kaiser, the Pope, and the Sultan of the Ottoman Empire.

-Join us on October 31 for an online talk and conversation with Prof. Derek Penslar, Director of the Center for Jewish Studies at Harvard University and author of Theodor Herzl: The Charismatic Leader (2020; German ed.
+Join us on for this recorded conversation with Prof. Derek Penslar, Director of the Center for Jewish Studies at Harvard University and author of Theodor Herzl: The Charismatic Leader (2020; German ed.
 2022).
 Prof. Penslar will shed light and fill in details about this charismatic figure: his early life, the role of the Dreyfus Affair and Herzl’s own personal crises in his transformation from secular Jew to the founder of political Zionism, and the alternatives Herzl considered before advocating for a state in the historic Jewish homeland.

 Meet Prof. Derek Penslar